Frequently Asked Questions

 A list of frequently asked questions regarding admissions can be found here.
 We encourage you to reach out to your program of interest for guidance on specific questions related to the application.

-- I am a student and I have questions about the university's fall 2020 plans.
+- I am a student and I have questions about the university's fall 2021 plans as they relate to the pandemic.

-Our fall 2020 FAQ for current students can be found here.
+An FAQ for fall 2021 regarding the COVID-19 pandemic can be found here.

 - I am a new student and I would like to start using my Rice email.
 How can I do this?